iechevarria/reading-notes/capital-and-time-konings-2018.md

     matter - need to generate enough revenue to keep up with debt repayment

 ## chapter 7: minsky beyond the critique of speculation
+- 76 - minksy into balance sheets, liquidity becomes issue: might need to sell assets even if plan has good chance of working out over long term
+- 76 - solvency: long term ability for balance sheets to work out, fundamental or timeless value (selling $10 bills for $5)
+- 78 - banks leverage off of uncertainty by offering its commitments as a relatively safe asset, least uncertain; actors engage w/ bank b/c offers best chance of survival
+- 78 - bank can borrow w/o a specific lender, its real lenders are people who accept its promises as currency
+- 80 - leverage is procyclical, when things are good, get more credit -> more success -> more credit ...
+- 80 - inability of one bank to pay obligations freezes other banks, etc, etc
+- 81 - bank of england became lender of last resort, provided liquidity when others would not, prevented contagion
+- 82 - central banking is not exogenous, just another form of banking that can safeguard system by selectively socializing risk
+- 83 - central banking very efficient b/c organically connected to lower level,
+    relies on existing connections; fortify nodes of payment system in crisis

+## chapter 8: practices of (central) banking, imaginaries of neutrality
+- 87 - modern time: distinguish between speculation "continuously making distinctions between legitimate and illegitimate fictions"
+- 91 - minsky: solvency + asset values depend on liquidity (defined above), so selective liquidity from central bank isn't neutral, means some value perserved better than other -> moral + political suspicion
+- 92 - 19th century: central banks only about last-resort lending; 20th century:
+    banks only about interest rates + inflation

+## chapter 9: lineages of us financial governance
+- 94 - provision of liquidity insufficient in solvency crisis, underlying value doubted
+- 95 - bank deposit insurance ended deleveraging motion, so now only leveraging -> permanent inflationary pressure
+- 96 - attempts to limit bank credit creation only led to more shadow banking
+- 97 - arthur burns: inflation psychological, bound up with expectations
+- 98 - volcker was skeptical of monetarism as economic theory, but saw it as useful tool to change expectations, a rhetorical device
+- 99 - monetarists argued against social engineering w/ financial policy

+## chapter 10: hayek and neoliberal reason
+- 101 - hayek thought centralized control was at root of econ problems of 70s
+- 103 - common critique: capitalist problems b/c "still" externally distorted
+    by politics; gains strength even when disproven b/c "evidence" that corruption goes deeper
+- 104 - hayek not interested in entrepenuer, fixates on debtor in trouble
+- 105 - hayek critiques critical impulse: "shut up and do your job" -> still at heart of neoliberalism
+- 106 - hayek emphasized systemic complexity to argue that central planning by solving simultaneous equations impossible
+- 107 - hayek in favor of denationalization of money, let market decide on money (this book seems to suggest we have done so already, the dollar is the biggest currency on the block)
+- 107 - hayek wasn't a student of previous currencies i guess, modern role of the state was the outcome of the evolutionary process described

+## chapter 11: neoliberal financial governance
+- 109 - volcker rate hike was speculative, intuited ordering potential
+- 110 - predictable that hike would cause shadow banking expansion; was wager that rate hike would cause social/political change
+- 111 - fordist finance based on steady paychecks, neolib finance on precarity
+- 111 - person under neolib thinks of self as speculative unit, under pressure to make decisions about self under uncertainty
+- 112 - large financial institutions want to transform their risks into dangers of all others
+- 113 - neolibs ok with after-the-fact bailouts, switched from prevention to containment
+- 114 - fed engaged directly with payments system b/c liquidity -> solvency
+- 115 - monetary management became rhetorical, inflation managed through interest rate target announcements
+- 115 - neolibs: not that bubbles couldn't form, just that regulators were in no better position to spot them than anyone else
+- 117 - beggs: "the bailout and not the crisis itself might be seen as the real 'Minksy moment'" -> minsky saw redistribution of liquidity as endogenous to financial system
+- 118 - imminent failure activates patterns of normalization, might be in the dark about why crisis hit, but we must protect the banks
+- 120 - risk management exists strong now, but it's not signal of post-neolib
+- 121 - too-big-to-fail treated as stabilization policy now, hence no prevention of firms getting so big
+- 122 - critiques of austerity (destruction of value, short-termism) fail to understand popular support
+- 123 - push for austerity co-opted by neolibs, driven by hayekian disdain for the debtor, the critic
+- 125 - expanding student debt can be seen as punishment for being critic hayek criticizes, for seeking knowledge without submitting to the economy

+## chapter 12: capital and critique in neoliberal times
+- 127 - elite control more symptom than cause of neolib
+- 127 - "we are currently seeing the bizarre emergence of an academic growth sector devoted to explaining the failure of social reality to conform itself to social scientists' fantasies ... - a curious imitation of the financial sector's own ability to profit from failure"
+- 128 - state capture model plays into neolib reason, gives credibility to crisis-free market economy; imagined purification at heart of neolib project
+- 129 - critique of speculation "appears more as a moral stance" than serious attempt to understand capitalism
+- 130 - connolly: neoliberalism is doctrine "that fails to recognize or respect the limits of economic self-organization"
+- 130 - latour: moderns have made things so well that they are "unhelpfully invested in the imagined purity of their constructions"
+- 132 - critique is performance, to ask more of it confers upon it more responsibility than it can handle, (don't ask me what to do)

 ## critiques
 - 7 - terrible sentence: "Plasticity refers to the constitutive character of